SylphAI-Inc/AdalFlow/docs/source/developer_notes/index.rst

    * - :doc:`prompt`
      - Built on `jinja2`, it programmatically and flexibly formats prompts as input to the generator.
    * - :doc:`model_client`
-     - ``ModelClient`` is the protocol and base class for LightRAG to **integrate all models**, either APIs or local, LLMs or Embedding models or any others.
+     - The standard `protocol` to intergrate LLMs, Embedding models, ranking models, etc into respective `orchestrator` components, either via APIs or local to reach to `model agnostic`.
    * - :doc:`generator`
-     - The orchestrator for LLM prediction.
+     - The `orchestrator` for LLM prediction.
 It streamlines three components: `ModelClient`, `Prompt`, and `output_processors` and works with optimizer for prompt optimization.
    * - :doc:`output_parsers`
-     - The component that parses the output string to structured data.
+     - The `interpreter` of the LLM output.
+The component that parses the output string to structured data.
    * - :doc:`embedder`
      - The component that orchestrates model client (Embedding models in particular) and output processors.
    * - :doc:`retriever`